 On 1 November 1914, Albany was the final departure point for the first ANZAC troops on their way to the battlefields of the First World War.

-Albany was again the focus of a special commemoration event for Anzac Day 2015.
-Albany will continue to commemorate the Anzac Centenary during the 2014-2018 commemorative period, but you can visit at any time.
+Albany was the focus of special centenary events during the 2014-2018 commemorative period, but Albany's connection to the Anzac legend extends beyond this time.
 This is now one of Australia and New Zealand’s most significant pilgrimage destinations to experience the legend that shaped a nation.

 The Albany RSL continues to hold a number of memorial services throughout the year, including the Albany Anzac Day Dawn Service.